-If you have several fertilised eggs of good quality, they can be frozen for transfer to the uterus later on.
+If you have several fertilised eggs of good quality, they can be frozen with a view to subsequent transfer to the uterus

 The method we use for freezing eggs is called vitrification, where the egg is stored in liquid nitrogen at -196°C. We only freeze those eggs that are of good quality.